Glossary

 Functional currency (IAS 21)

-According to IAS21.8, the functional currency is defined as the "currency of the primary economic environment in which the group company operates".
+According to IAS 21.8, the functional currency is defined as the "currency of the primary economic environment in which the entity operates".
 As a rule, the primary economic environment is the environment in which the company primarily generates and expends cash.
-For Uzin Utz, the functional currency is the euro.
+For Uzin Utz, the functional currency is the Euro.

 G